-- 2. AORN's Standards of Perioperative Nursing Practice that describe nursing interactions, interventions, and activities with patients fall under which standards category?
+- 2. The Association of Perioperative Registered Nurses' (AORN) Standards of Perioperative Nursing Practice that describes nursing interactions, interventions, and activities with patients falls under which standards category?

 - a.
 Evidence-based

 - b.
 Process

 - c.
 Outcome

 - d.
 Structural

 Process standards relate to nursing activities, interventions, and interactions.
 They are used to explicate clinical, professional, and quality objectives in perioperative nursing.